Epistimio/orion/docs/src/user/cli/status.rst

 The ``--all`` Argument
 ~~~~~~~~~~~~~~~~~~~~~~
-This basic status command collapses all trials into a single type.
-However, if you want to see every
+This basic status command collapses all trials into a single status.
+However, if you want to see
-individual trial, with its id, its points and its status, you can the ``--all`` argument which will
+every individual trial, with its id, its parameters and its status, you can use the ``--all``
-print out every single trial for each experiment with their full information.
-Here is a sample
+argument which will print out every single trial for each experiment with their full information.
-output using the same experiments and trials as before:
+Here is a sample output using the same experiments and trials as before:

 .. code-block:: console